The conjecture of Ulam on the invariance of measure on Hilbert cube: First-order generalized linear span

-In this section, we remark that the two terminologies basic cylinder and infinite dimensional interval are synonymous.
-In \cite[Theorem 2.5]{jungkim}, we were able to extend the $d_a$-isometry $f$ to a more general domain when the domain of $f$ is a \emph{non-degenerate basic cylinder} (see Definition \ref{def:2.2} for the exact definition of non-degenerate basic cylinders).
-However, we shall see in Definition \ref{def:ext} and Theorem \ref{thm:new3} that the $d_a$-isometry can be extended whenever it is defined on a nonempty bounded subset of $M_a$.
+In \cite[Theorem 2.5]{jungkim}, we were able to extend the domain of a $d_a$-isometry $f$ to the whole space when the domain of $f$ is a \emph{non-degenerate basic cylinder} (see Definition \ref{def:basic} for the exact definition of non-degenerate basic cylinders).
+However, we shall see in Definition \ref{def:3.5} and Theorem \ref{thm:3.17} that the domain of a $d_a$-isometry $f$ can be extended to the whole space whenever $f$ is defined on a bounded set which contains more than one element.

-From now on, we can assume that $E$ is a bounded subset of $M_a$ because the Hilbert cube $I^\omega$ is a bounded subset of $M_a$ and the involved sets are indeed (Borel) subsets of $I^\omega$ in the main theorems.
+From now on, it is assumed that $E$, $E_1$, and $E_2$ are subsets of $M_a$, each of them contains more than one element, unless specifically stated for their cardinalities, and that they are bounded because the Hilbert cube $I^\omega$ is a bounded subset of $M_a$ and the involved sets are indeed (Borel) subsets of $I^\omega$ in the main theorems.

+If the set has only one element or no element, this case will not be covered here because the results derived from this case are trivial and uninteresting.

-\begin{defn} Assume that $E$ is a nonempty bounded subset of $M_a$ and $p$ is an element of $E$.
-We define the \emph{generalized linear span} of $E$ with respect to $p$ as
+\begin{defn} Assume that $E$ is a nonempty bounded subset of $M_a$ and $p$ is a fixed element of $E$.
+We define the \emph{first-order generalized linear span} of $E$ with respect to $p$ as